hsingh124/hsingh.dev/content/posts/localstack-overview-with-dynamodb.md

 ---
-title: "Localstack Overview with DynamoDB"
+title: "Setup a mock AWS locally using Localstack"
 date: 2022-10-18T10:45:09+13:00
 tags: ['Cloud']
-summary: "This goes through a quick project which involves setting up Localstack as a mock local cloud environment for testing/development and writing go scripts using the AWS SDK for creating a table, populating it and getting all the data."
+summary: "Setting up localstack as a mock local cloud environment for testing and development.
+Writing go code using aws sdk to manipulate the environment."
 ---

 [Localstack](https://localstack.cloud/) is a cloud service emulator.
 It gives you a mock local AWS setup that you can use for testing and development instead of using an actual cloud service.
 In this post, we'll be setting up Localstack and writing some go code using the AWS SDK to create a DynamoDB table inside of our Localstack environment, populate the table with fake data and get all the data from the table.